 DVD Review by Kam Williams

-Headline: This Critic’s #1 Film of 2007 Released on DVD
+Headline: Special Edition of Kam’s #1 Film of 2007 Released on DVD

-But getting there is all the fun in The Darjeeling Limited, the latest quirky character-driven dramedy coming courtesy of Wes Anderson.
+But getting there is all the fun in The Darjeeling Limited, a quirky character-driven dramedy coming courtesy of Wes Anderson.
 The film is the droll director’s best since Rushmore, and earned the #1 spot on this critic’s Top Ten List of 2007.

 Excellent (4 stars)